Roadmap

 Tests and stability

-The first reproducible smoke tests already cover the CLI adapter: prompt via stdin, prompt as argument, empty output errors, non-zero exit, and usage limits.
+Reproducible tests already cover the CLI adapter, the NDJSON renderer, preset availability, and output directory resolution.
 The next step is to gradually expand this coverage to other sensitive behaviors, without calling real AI services during automated tests.

 Next